Skip to main content

 Quick answer

-A first edition of Lucky at Cards by Lawrence Block (Beacon, 1964) is identified by: The true first appearance is the 1964 Beacon paperback original titled 'The Sex Shuffle' under the pseudonym Sheldon Lord, catalogue B757X.
-Originally issued in 1964 as a pseudonymous Beacon softcover under the title 'The Sex Shuffle' by 'Sheldon Lord'.
+A first edition of Lucky at Cards by Lawrence Block (Beacon, 1964) is identified by: The true first appearance is the 1964 Beacon paperback original titled 'The Sex Shuffle' under the pseudonym Sheldon Lord, a wraps-only softcover of roughly 155 pages, catalogue B757X (a number confirmed consistently across dealer listings).
+Originally issued in 1964 as a pseudonymous Beacon softcover titled 'The Sex Shuffle' by 'Sheldon Lord'.

 Checklist — a true first has these: